davidfcarr/rsvpmaker/README.txt

 Thank you!

-POT source file for translators updated May 2020
+Translators please reach out to me if you want an updated POT source file

 == Installation ==